Fair Asynchronous Session Subtyping: Implementation

 \section{Implementation}

 To evaluate our algorithm, we have produced a Haskell implementation of it, which is available on GitHub~\cite{tool}.
-Our tool takes two session types $T$ and $S$ as input then applies Steps~\ref{step:build} to~\ref{step:check} to check whether $T \subtype S$.
-A user-provided bound can be given as an optional argument.
-We have run our tool on a dozen of examples handcrafted to test the limits of our algorithm (inc.\ the examples discussed in this paper), as well as on the 174 tests taken from~\cite{BCLYZ19}.
-All of these tests terminate under a second.

-For debugging and illustration purposes, the tool can optionally generate graphical representations of the simulation and witness trees, and check whether the given types are controllable.
-We give examples of these in~\appendixref.
+It implements a version of the algorithm presented in Section \ref{sec:algorithm}, which internally represents session types as automata (LTS) (see, e.g., \cite{BravettiZ21}).
+In this context it is also natural to use bisimulation in place of the syntactic equality for session types.
+These design choices helped us to concretise an implementation of the algorithm in Section ~\ref{sec:algorithm} and allowed us to implement an optimisation which minimises the input types.
+We comment on this below.

-Our tool internally uses automata to represent session types and uses strong bisimilarity instead of syntactic equality between session types.
-Using automata internally helps us identify candidate input contexts as we can keep track of states that correspond to the input context computed when applying Case~\eqref{fs:internal} of Definition~\ref{def:subtyping}.
+Using automata internally makes it easier to identify candidate input contexts as we can keep track of states that correspond to the input context computed when applying Case~\eqref{fs:internal} of Definition~\ref{def:subtyping}.
 In particular, we augment each local state in the automata representation of the candidate supertype with two counters: the $c$-counter keeps track of how many times a state has been used in an input \textit{c}ontext; the $h$-counter keeps track of how many times a state has occurred within a \textit{h}ole of an input context.
-We illustrate this with Figure~\ref{fig:ctxta} which illustrates the internal data structures our tool manipulates when checking $\exS \leq \exSR$ from Figures~\ref{fig:runex-types} and~\ref{fig:runex-big}.
+We illustrate this with Figure~\ref{fig:ctxta} which depicts the internal data structures our tool manipulates when checking $\exS \leq \exSR$ from Figures~\ref{fig:runex-types} and~\ref{fig:runex-big}.
 The state indices of the automata in Figure~\ref{fig:ctxta} correspond to the ones in Figure~\ref{fig:runex-types} (2\textsuperscript{nd} column) and Figure~\ref{fig:runex-big} (3\textsuperscript{rd} column).

 The first row of Figure~\ref{fig:ctxta} represents the root of the simulation tree, where both session types are in their respective initial state and no transition has been executed.
 We use state labels of the form $\ivar{n}{c}{h}$ where $n$ is the original identity of the state, $c$ is the value of the $c$-counter, and $h$ is the value of the $h$-counter.
 The second row depicts the configuration after firing transition $\snd{\exTM}$, via Case~\eqref{fs:internal} of Definition~\ref{def:subtyping}.
 While the candidate subtype remains in state $0$ (due to a self-loop) the candidate supertype is unfolded with $\selunf{\exSR}$ (Definition~\ref{def:selectiveUnf}).
 The resulting automaton contains an additional state and two transitions.
 All previously existing states have their $h$-counter incremented, while the new state has its $c$-counter incremented.
 The third row of the figure shows the configuration after firing transition $\snd{\exOVER}$, using Case~\eqref{fs:internal} of Definition~\ref{def:subtyping} again.
 In this step, another copy of state $0$ is added.
 Its $c$-counter is set to $2$ since this state has been used in a context twice; and the $h$-counters of all other states are incremented.